k3s-io/k3s-ansible/README.md

 ## System requirements

 Deployment environment must have Ansible 2.4.0+

+All nodes in inventory must have:
-Server and agent nodes must have passwordless SSH access
+- Passwordless SSH access
+- Root access (or a user with equivalent permissions)

+It is also recommended that all nodes disable firewalls and swap.
+See [K3s Requirements](https://docs.k3s.io/installation/requirements) for more information.

 ## Usage